Randomized 3D Scene Generation for Generalizable Self-Supervised Pre-Training: Abstract

 \section{Abstract}

 Capturing and labeling real-world 3D data is laborious and time-consuming, which makes it costly to train strong 3D models.
-To address this issue, previous works generate randomized 3D scenes and pre-train models on generated data.
-Although the pre-trained models gain promising performance boosts, previous works have two major shortcomings.
-First, they focus on only one downstream task (\ie, object detection).
-Second, a fair comparison of generated data is still lacking.
-In this work, we systematically compare data generation methods using a unified setup.
-To clarify the generalization of the pre-trained models, we evaluate their performance in multiple tasks (\eg, object detection and semantic segmentation) and with different pre-training methods (\eg, masked autoencoder and contrastive learning).
+To address this issue, recent works present a simple method by generating randomized 3D scenes without simulation and rendering.
+Although models pre-trained on the generated synthetic data gain impressive performance boosts, previous works have two major shortcomings.
+First, they focus on only one downstream task (i.e., object detection), and the generalization to other tasks is unexplored.
+Second, the contributions of generated data are not systematically studied.
+To obtain a deeper understanding of the randomized 3D scene generation technique, we revisit previous works and compare different data generation methods using a unified setup.
+Moreover, to clarify the generalization of the pre-trained models, we evaluate their performance in multiple tasks (i.e., object detection and semantic segmentation) and with different pre-training methods (i.e., masked autoencoder and contrastive learning).
 Moreover, we propose a new method to generate 3D scenes with spherical harmonics.
 It surpasses the previous formula-driven method with a clear margin and achieves on-par results with methods using real-world scans and CAD models.